-Mr. John Jones President The John X. Jones Company, Inc. 15000 Company Drive Toms River, NJ 08755
+Mr. John Jones President Any Company, Inc. 5525 Main Street Atlantic Highlands, NJ 07716

-Dear Mr. Jones:
+Dear Mr. Jones,

-We have been engaged to determine the Fair Market Value of the Assets of The John X. Jones Company, Inc. The valuation was prepared to determine the market value of the company to prepare the business for sale.
-The valuation was prepared as of March 1, 2017, which is the most recent date that financial information was available.
-This report is a limited scope valuation and is subject to the Statement of Contingent and Limiting Conditions.
+We have been engaged to determine the Fair Market Value of the assets of Any Company, Inc. The valuation was prepared to determine the market value of the company to prepare the business for sale.
+The valuation was prepared as of January 2, 2020, which is the most recent date that financial information was available.
+This report is a limited scope valuation and is subject to the Statement of General Assumptions and Limiting Conditions.

-The term "Fair Market Value" is defined by the American Society of Appraisers as "the amount at which property would change hands between a willing seller and a willing buyer when neither is acting under compulsion and when both have reasonable knowledge of the relevant facts".
+The term "Fair Market Value" is defined by the American Society of Appraisers as "the amount at which property would change hands between a willing seller and a willing buyer when neither is acting under compulsion and when both have reasonable knowledge of the relevant facts."
 The value takes into consideration that reasonable time is allowed for exposure in the open market.

-Based on review of the financial information provided, it is our estimate that the Fair Market Value of the assets of The John X. Jones Company, Inc. as of March 1, 2017 is:
+Based on review of the financial information provided, we have estimated the Fair Market Value of the assets of Any Company, Inc. as of January 2, 2020 to be:

-Breakdown of Tangible and Intangible Assets

-Tangible Assets Intangible Assets \$1,309,000 \$528,000

-Fair Market Value of Assets \$1,837,000
+Breakdown of Tangible and Intai ngible Assets Net Tangible Assets Intangible Assets \$1,250,000 \$8,325,000 Fair Market Value of Assets \$9,575,000